brandonharris177/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+In a relational database data is stored in tables with rows and columns matmatially relational to eachther while SQL is a language used to access data in a relational database.

 - [ ] Why do tables need a `primary key`?

+A primary key makes sure that all the values in a row have a unique identifier and can be isolated and accessed.

 - [ ] What is the name given to a table column that references the primary key on another table.

+A forign key is a value in a table that references a primary key in another table.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+In order to have many to many relationships a bridge table or Associative entity that connects both tables with forign keys is needed.

 ## Minimum Viable Product